A Microscope into the Dark Matter of Interpretability

 Intensity as Scaling: The intensity of a feature is represented by magnitude.

 There is one problem with the LRH: the residual stream of an LLM with width $d$ lies in the space $\mathbb{R}^d$.
-However, there can be at most $d$ orthogonal vectors in this space (any basis you choose), which means that there can be at most $d$ completely unique āfeature directionsā.
+However, there can be at most $d$ orthogonal vectors in this space (the basis of the space), which means that there can be at most $d$ unique āfeature directionsā.

 In order for the LRH to be true, models must learn features in superposition.
-This means that features will interfere with each other, and you can not fully separate feature interactions.
+This means that features interfere with each other, and you can not fully separate all features.
 However, you can also fit exponentially more features in a $d$-dimensional space which are only $\epsilon$-orthogonal to each other!

 Sparse Autoencoders

-Sparse Autoencoders (SAEs) try to take advantage of the LRH by learning an overcomplete basis to take features out of superposition .
-SAEs take inspiration from sparse coding theory (Chapter 7 from Wright and Ma is a great introduction): it suggests that learning a dictionary of features that only fire sparsely (i.e. a very small number of features are required to define each activation) also results in that dictionary being human-interpretable.
+Sparse Autoencoders (SAEs) model the LRH by learning an overcomplete basis to take features out of superposition .
+SAEs take inspiration from sparse coding theory: it suggests that learning a dictionary of features that only fire sparsely (i.e. a small subset of features that reconstruct each activation faithfully) also results in that dictionary being human-interpretable.

 A figure taken from Toy Models of Superposition.
 In this case, the observed model is our LLM, and the disentangled model is what we are trying to learn with a SAE.

-Looking back at the World Models section, this actually makes a lot of sense!
-We can think of the ālargerā model as the set of disentangled latent variables that model the real world.
-Importantly, the larger model only activates sparsely - this means that any interaction only takes in a few features.
-Sparse autoencoders try to reconstruct this larger model, in order to move out of superposition.
+Thinking back to World Models, this actually makes a lot of sense!
+We can think of the ālargerā model as the set of disentangled latent features that model the real world.
+The larger model only activates sparsely - only some neurons are activated for any given input.
+Sparse autoencoders try to reconstruct this larger model, in order to represent features out of superposition.

-Definition 2: A sparse autoencoder $S$ of size $n$ is a model that takes in an activation $r \in \mathbb{R}^d$ and does the following:
+Definition 2: A sparse autoencoder $S$ of size $n$ is a model that takes in a LLM activation $r \in \mathbb{R}^d$ and does the following:

 $$